 To define a Pass as 'Pending Start'.....

-- Click on Manage Account and the Pass you want to edit
+- Navigate to Manage Passes and click on the Pass you want to edit

 - Click the Edit Pass Definition button